amitofsk/dandy/docs/Dandy.md

 <br><br>
 This example accomplishes the same task as the previous example.
 Before you run it, make sure your microcontroller is still plugged in and running its code.
 As in the last section, when you run this example, you will see a window with an `LEDDisplay` widget.
 When the pushbutton connected to the microcontroller is pressed, the `LEDDisplay` is yellow, and otherwise it is blue.
 <br><br>
-In this example, you can see the details of how to use asyncIO to both read serially from the USB port and update the Tkinter GUI.
+In this example, you can see the details of how to use asyncIO to both read serially from the USB cable and update the Tkinter GUI.
 As explained above, it involves three asynchronous tasks, which are detailed in the functions `check_serial_data`, `use_serial_data`, and `updater`.
-The `DigitalWithHW` class defined below is a child only of Tk, so the details of using asyncIO are not hidden in a parent class.
+The `DigitalWithHW` class defined below is a child only of `Tk`, so the details of using asyncIO are not hidden in a parent class.
 You don't need to understand every line of this example, and I recommend using the short example above instead.

 (See file src/examples/DigitalHWLong.py.)